MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/log-analytics/desktop-loganalytics-reportguide-datasets.md

 ### Dataset refreshes

-Provides a Gantt chart for style view of refreshes to observe duration and parallelism.
+This page provides a Gantt chart for style view of refreshes to observe duration and parallelism.
 You can drill through to the dataset refresh details for more details.

 ### Dataset refresh detail

-A drillthrough page showing the operations that occurred within a single dataset refresh.
+This drillthrough page shows the operations that occurred within a single dataset refresh.
 You can use this view to identify the longest running operation in a refresh and to see if there are any dependencies between activities.

 ### Query statistics

-An overview of query performance, highlighting typical and low performing durations and letting you see how variable each unique query is.
+This page is an overview of query performance, highlighting typical and low performing durations and letting you see how variable each unique query is.

 ### Query detail

-A drillthrough page showing visuals such as a detailed table for the query, a table for related queries etc. For Import tables, the page shows you the internal Vertipaq storage engine queries and durations.
+This drillthrough page shows visuals such as a detailed table for the query, a table for related queries etc. For Import tables, the page shows you the internal Vertipaq storage engine queries and durations.
 For DirectQuery models, the page shows you the external queries, for example T-SQL sent to a SQL Server.

 ### Query history

-Shows you every execution of a query, provides CPU and duration stats and trend visuals to see if there are any spikes.
+This page shows you every execution of a query, provides CPU and duration stats, and trend visuals to see if there are any spikes.

 ### User activities

-A summary view that focuses on users, helping you identify the most active users and those users who are experiencing worse performance relative to others.
+This page shows a summary view that focuses on users, helping you identify the most active users and those users who are experiencing worse performance relative to others.

 ### User detail

-A drillthrough page that provides details of the activities performed by a single user.
+This drillthrough page provides details of the activities performed by a single user.

 ### Error summary

-Helps identify errors and spot any error trends.
+This page helps identify errors and spot any error trends.

 ### Error details

-Allows you to zoom in on a specific error by viewing the detailed event.
+This page allows you to zoom in on a specific error by viewing the detailed event.

 ### Navigate in the app